 [Anastacia]Talking to people in your field is the most effective way to learn about the myriad of options that you might not even consider.
 But do not set out on a round of networking looking for a job, look for ideas and knowledge instead!

 By this point, we hope you are feeling motivated and inspired!
 You are almost ready to start your job search!
-Tomorrow we will be sharing some key organisational tips and tricks to help you stay organised during your job search!
+Tomorrow, we will be sharing some key organisational tips and tricks to help you stay organised during your job search.
+See you there!